-Four other committees, two of which also have graduate student members, have special duties relating to the Graduate Program:
+Three other committees, two of which also have graduate student members, have special duties relating to the Graduate Program:

 - The Fellowships and Scholarships Committee (F&S Committee) awards fellowships and prizes.
 It is composed of three faculty members, the Director of Graduate Studies, and the Graduate Program Coordinator. - The Joint Committee on TAs (JCOTA) supervises the hiring, training, ongoing professional development, and evaluation of TAs and hears concerns arising from the appointment or supervision of TAs.
-Its membership consists of one faculty member from the Undergraduate Council, one faculty member from the Graduate Council (who serves as chair), three graduate student members (elected by the currently-enrolled students to two-year terms), and the Graduate Program Coordinator.
-The Graduate Program Project Assistant also attends its meetings.
-Professor Francisco Scarano currently chairs JCOTA. - The Faculty-Graduate Student Liaison Committee organizes advisory committees of graduate students to participate in faculty searches.
-It is composed of graduate students who are elected annually.
+Its membership consists of one faculty member from the Undergraduate Council, one faculty member from the Graduate Council (who serves as chair), three graduate student members (elected by the currently-enrolled students to twoyear terms), and the Graduate Program Coordinator.
+The Graduate Program Project Assistant also attends its meetings. - The Faculty-Graduate Student Liaison Committee organizes advisory committees of graduate students to participate in faculty searches.
+It is composed of graduate students who are elected in years in which searches will take place.